Tx: 11/11/78: 2030-2105.

 Cast: Michael Crawford (Frank), Michele Dotrice (Betty), Roland Curram (Mr Quincey), Norman Jones (Mr Warner), Andrew Downie (Mr MacDougall), Harriet Reynolds (Miss Burton), Eric Mason (Mr Marsh), Jean Boht (Mrs Lewis), Renu Setna (Man at Railway Station), Jessica Forte (Jessica), Judy Gridley, Lola Morice, Jane White, Christopher Malloy, Johnny Shack, Mark White (Dancers).

-Crew: Raymond Allen from stories by Michael Crawford, Joanne Robinson (Choreographer), Jack Emblow (Music), Lisa Benjamin (Costume), Gillian Thomas (Make-up), Reg Pope (Film Cameraman), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Matt Boney (Video Tape Editor), Richard Morris (Design), Sydney Lotterby (Producer).
+Crew: Raymond Allen (Writer) from stories by Michael Crawford, Joanne Robinson (Choreographer), Jack Emblow (Music), Lisa Benjamin (Costume), Gillian Thomas (Make-up), Reg Pope (Film Cameraman), Mike Robotham (Film Editor), Jimmy Purdie (Lighting), Richard Chamberlain (Sound), Martin Shardlow (Production Assistant), Matt Boney (Video Tape Editor), Richard Morris (Design), Sydney Lotterby (Producer).

 Frank, Betty and a lodger who lives next door, Mr Quincey, all belong to the local Scottish dancing group.
 However, the Spencers can each only attend on a rotary basis as one of them has to stay at home to look after Jessica.
 It is Frank's turn to babysit this week and he is having trouble getting Jessica to eat her dinner and ends up eating most of it himself.